It sets aside $400 billion for long-term health care for the elderly but only $115 billion for roads, highways, and bridges.

 The forthcoming release of the “human infrastructure” portion of the proposal is expected to push the total price tag as high as $4 trillion—combining with the pandemic bills to total nearly $10 trillion in new federal spending enacted in one year.
 And Biden has still promised at least $4 trillion more in new spending in areas such as health care and Social Security.

-Continue reading the entire piece here at The Dispatch
+This piece originally appeared at The Dispatch

 ______________________